 However, a new and innovative design approach called metamaterials has created a breakthrough in radar technology by reducing size, weight, power, and cost (SWaP-C) while retaining accuracy and relative detection distance.
 The metamaterials electronically scanned array (MESA®) radar is the size of an iPad, weighs less than 5 lbs and packs a power-punch, delivering detection capability symmetrical with drone technology advancements, critical infrastructure use cases, and security budgets.

 For critical infrastructure sites seeking to expand their threat detection capabilities, choosing a radar that augments current security solutions and expands situational awareness as threats evolve is paramount.
-MESA radar is unique and addresses these points by providing three-dimensional coverage, detecting everything moving on the ground and in the air, and integrating with existing C2, VMS, and sensors.
+MESA radar is differentiated in how it addresses these points by providing three-dimensional coverage, detecting everything moving on the ground and in the air, and integrating with existing C2, VMS, and sensors.

 MESA radar optimizes existing solutions and creates new options for maturing security solutions.
 For example, a site that has historically placed static cameras at 20-foot intervals along a fence line for defensive coverage can move to a radar + PTZ camera solution for broader coverage with fewer devices.
 This ability to use technology as a productivity multiplier is particularly important for critical infrastructure security teams that are stretched thin and challenged to do more with less staff and budget.